 To configure a timeout for an event, follow these steps:

-3. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the Set a timeout path option.
-If this option is not enabled, the journey will continue for the individual once the timeout is reached.
+When no event is received within the specified timeout, best practice is to send the individuals into a timeout path.
+For this, enable the Set a timeout path option.
+In that case, the journey continues for the individual once the timeout is reached.
 We recommend that you always enable the Set a timeout path option.

 In this example, the journey sends a first welcome email to a customer after he/she enters the lobby.
 It then sends a meal discount email only if the customer enters the restaurant within the next day.
 We therefore configured the restaurant event with a 1-day timeout: